Disappearance of Helen Claire Frost: Suicide

-The composite sketch (based on the recollections of people who interacted with her rather than a reconstruction), in addition to some of her estimated body characteristics, bore a resemblance to Frost.
-Doe was described as being 18–30 years old with reddish brown hair; Frost was 18 with brown-blonde hair.
-Doe was estimated at about five foot 2 and between 110 and 115 pounds.
-Some newspaper accounts from the time list Jane Doe up to 5'8" tall.
-Frost was five foot five and between 100 and 125 pounds.
-Jane Doe's dental records included no maxilla due to a gunshot wound.
-The distinguishing characteristics are that #30 has two separate occlusal amalgams while #17 is mesially inclined.
-Frost's dental records are not public knowledge.

-Jane Doe's remains were found with a number of items, none of which were the items with which Frost had last been seen.
-Jane Doe's items included a ring with an almond-shaped design with the stylized inscription JHSN and 1917.
-The almond-shaped design bears some resemblance to the modern alumni ring for Johns Hopkins School of Nursing, which also has an almond-shaped design.
-Other items associated to Doe included a Lady Clairol hair roller set, a tan leather "wet look" vest, a gold/tan sweater, a brown tweed skirt, brown granny boots that go to the knees, and a yellow raincoat.

-In July 2018, Internet sleuth Joseph Calash of Oakdale, CT reported the potential match to The Connecticut Medical Examiner as well as The Royal Canadian Mounted Police.
-As of June 5, 2020.
-The status of this case is reported as "Connecticut State Police and RCMP are actively working to determine if Helen Claire Frost is New London County Jane Doe".

 Friends or associates

 It is not public knowledge whether or not Helen met with a friend or associate after she left her apartment in Prince George.
 Sandy thought that Helen may have been at a friend's house, but called RCMP to report Helen missing after determining that this was not the case.
 RCMP questioned her ex-boyfriend, Stefan Grumpner, and reported that they did not find anything about him to be suspicious.
 The names of associates and friends who were questioned is not public knowledge.
 However, Sandy and a friend discovered a tip indicating that Helen hitchhiked with a trucker.
 The RCMP were not able to confirm this.
 It is not public knowledge whether Helen met with a stranger or not after she left her apartment.